PSG’s Hakimi scores stunner on Ligue 1 debut

 Considered to be one of the game's top attacking full-backs, the Morocco international completed a switch to the Parisians as Mauricio Pochettino continued to add star quality to his squad.

-Hakimi dazzled in the right-back position and he instantly made an impact which gave the visitors PSG back on level terms against ESTAC.
+Hakimi dazzled in the right-back position and he instantly made an impact which put the Parc des Princes giants back on level terms against ESTAC.

 Editors' Picks